joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ---
 layout: post
-title: "HYKER Security Model and Use Cases"
+title: "Use Cases for a Trust Based Security Model"
 date: 2017-08-04 12:00:00 +0200
 ---